 - The best part: remove it from the oven and enjoy!

 Extra tips for making your own pizza

 There are many reasons to try making your own pizza – one being that you have the freedom to mix and match your favourite toppings.

 If you buy the ingredients in bulk, you can make a few meals at the same time with different toppings.
 If you're cooking for one friend who loves meat and another who's veggie, making pizzas is a super easy way to keep everyone happy.

-As well as being a great thing to make for friends, you can get everyone round to make pizzas together.
+As well as being a great thing to make for friends, you can get everyone around to make pizzas together.

 Either at pre-drinks or at a dinner party, making pizza is a really lovely, chilled thing to do with mates.
-Plus, if everyone makes them together, it means the cooking and washing up's not all left to you.
+Plus, if everyone makes them together, it means the cooking and washing up isn't all left to you.
 Win-win.